Our 16 favorite sauces and spices that instantly make your food taste a lot better | CNN Underscored

 $12 at Amazon

 One of the most delicious chili crisp oils on the market, this 100% all-natural product has that perfect heat that complements everything from noodles and rice to meats and fried eggs.
 It’s hot without being painful or sharp, and the spiciness is slightly numbing and incredibly flavorful and savory.
-It’s packed with high-quality ingredients like Erjingtiao chilis, tribute pepper (a rare and prized Sichuan peppercorn), and 100% organic, cold-pressed, non-GMO Sichuan Caiziyou oil — a longtime staple of traditional Sichuan cooking.
+It’s packed with high-quality ingredients like Erjingtiao chilis, tribute pepper (a rare and prized Sichuan peppercorn) and 100% organic, cold-pressed, non-GMO Sichuan Caiziyou oil — a longtime staple of traditional Sichuan cooking.
 If this sounds up your alley or you’re looking for more ways to bring delicious Chinese flavors into your kitchen, you can’t go wrong with the Core Four Sauce Set.
-It includes the original Sichuan Chili Crisp in addition to an extra spicy Sichuan Chili Crisp, a super versatile and mouth watering Mala Spice Mix (for those who love that numbing effect), and my personal favorite, Zhong Sauce — a slightly sweet, tangy, yet still spicy sauce that’s a perfect complement to the chili crisp oil.
+It includes the original Sichuan Chili Crisp in addition to an extra spicy Sichuan Chili Crisp, a super-versatile and mouthwatering Mala Spice Mix (for those who love that numbing effect) and, my personal favorite, Zhong Sauce — a slightly sweet and tangy yet still spicy sauce that’s a perfect complement to the chili crisp oil.

 Amjul Mango & Co